AlaaBejaoui/AberdeenProject/docs/source/CodeFormat.rst

 Code format
 ===========

-Folder structure
+Overview
 -----------------

 The implementation in this project adheres to a standard template.
-Here is the folder structure of the Aberdeen project
+You can find below the folder structure of the Aberdeen project

 |   **AberdeenProject**